-Udbhav Tiwari is Mozilla’s new policy advisor in India based out of New Delhi, taking over from Amba Kak who has moved on to a new role at the AI Now Institute in New York.
+Udbhav Tiwari is Mozilla’s new public policy advisor in India, taking over from Amba Kak who has moved on to a new role at the AI Now Institute in New York.
 Udbhav is a lawyer who comes to Mozilla from Google, where he worked on data protection, content regulation, and competition issues.
 Prior to Google, he was at the Centre for Internet and Society in Bengaluru as a Programme Manager working on cyber security, digital payments, and artificial intelligence.

 Policy Events in 2019

 Between September and December 2019, the Policy Team worked on the following events and initiatives:

 - Lean Data Practices Event in Bangalore: In September 2019, Stan Leong (Vice President and General Manager for Mozilla’s Emerging Markets Group), Dr. Rebecca Weiss (Mozilla’s Director of Data Science), and Urmika Shah (Director Product and IP Legal) held a public lecture and conducted a day long workshop on Lean Data Practices with more than 20 startups in collaboration with HasGeek.
 (Livestream)

 - Encryption pe Charcha: Mozilla supported the Internet Freedom Foundation in a public lecture on encryption by Dr. Manoj Prabhakaran, Professor, IIT Bombay at the Constitutional Club of India on 23 November 2019.
 The event was attended by more than 70 members of the public and is viewable on YouTube.